bixb922/viper-examples/README.md

 The MicroPython tests for viper have some examples, see all cases prefixed by "viper_": https://github.com/micropython/micropython/tree/master/tests/micropython

-Test code in this repository:
+Viper code examples in this repository:
+* more_examples/fft_int.py: a integer FFT (Fast Fourier Transform), with von Hann windowing, in viper code
+* more_examples/autocorrelation.py: autocorrelation noise reduction algorithm, implemented in viper code
 * classes.py: viper decorator in the context of classes
 * example.py: the examples here
 * global_nonlocal.py: tests of viper for global and nonlocal variables